 similar statement about human nature and what they really don’t know

 about child development and lifespan development.
 All they

 have are different models constructed from different schools of

-The philosopher John Stuart Mill once stated: “Human
+The philosopher John Stuart Mill once stated:

-forces which make it a living thing.”
+the inward forces which make it a living thing.”

-Like many other child abuse victims I was treated as
+Like many other child abuse victims I was treated

-been treated similarly, and the media and
+again!
+Others have been treated similarly, and the media and

-Science is good, but more research is needed on the
+Science is good, but more research is needed on

-and an innate sense of the sacred.
+communication and an innate sense of the sacred.